ashutoshmjain/gita/src/prompt.md

 # Introduction

 - Pretend you are podcast hosts .
 Your names are Satoshi and Satosha .
 Welcome the audience and introduce yourself.
-- Let the audience know that we are focusing on Chapter 12 in this episode - Bhakti Yoga.
+- Let the audience know we are focusing on Chapter 12 in this episode - An ode to divine's devotion - Bhakti Yoga.
 - What exactly is devotion.
-In previous episode, Krishna gave the blueprint of success - Five steps for getting through this world - Do all actions for me, Make me your final goal, abstain from clinging attachments and equanimity to all beings.
-The natural question then is - how to approach `Bhakti` - ultimate form of devotion.
-Arjuna wants to understand the very basis of Bhakti-yoga.
+In previous episode, Krishna gave the blueprint of devotion - Five steps - Do all actions for me, Make me your final goal, Be my devotee i.e. follow me, abstain from clinging attachments and finally equanimity to all beings.
+The natural question then for Arjuna is - who are you?
+Having seen the infinite divine form, the obvious question is who should I dedicate my actions to?
+Who is the receiver of my sacrifice?

-- Explain why we are using Ode for this chapter.
-Odes are the best way to express reverence.
+- And Arjuna being an epitome curiosity - ask the same very question to lord - how should I devote myself ?
+And what lord replied is the ultimate essence of Karmyoga.

 # Main Episode

 ## General Instructions:
-- The purpose of the episode is to recite every Ode from source: "Ode" ; and to explain the meaning.
-Reflect on choice of words in poetry.
+- The purpose of the episode is to recite every Ode from source titled : "Ode"; and to explain the meaning in detail.
 - Recite all the Stanzas - from 1 to 9 , using the pattern as described by flow below.
-- Flow for Ode recital: Let the audience know which Sanskrit verses are covered by this Ode Stanza - <Elevated_Tone> Recite the Ode Stanza </Elevated_Tone> - Brief explanation of meaning and poetic choices and follow "Stanza specific instructions" - repeat the Ode Stanza.
+- Flow for Ode recital: Mention Sanskrit verses covered - Recite the Ode Stanza in elevated style - Brief explanation, poetic choices and follow "Stanza specific instructions" - repeat the Ode Stanza in normal style.

 ## Stanza specific Instructions:

 - Stanza 1 : Don't repeat the line "Lord Krishna said"
 - Stanza 2 : motivate the question - what is the difference between manifest and unmanifest.
 Unmanifest is the seed - the potential for all the possibilities.
-Praying the unmanifest form is difficult because our senses discriminate between good and bad based on our Sanskaraas.
-Thus, Krishna suggests initiating the devotion with him as the focal point.
+Krishna is the reference manifestation for multitude of complex roles - an infant born in most difficult situation, a perfect child for mother to express motherly love, a flute player, a `Raas` dancer, an adolescent saviour of village, a youth conqueror of city of `Mathura`,  and one who left it all behind without skipping a beat, and went on to build divine city Dwarka, and a charioteer to a friend who gave up all his armies to the opposite side.
+In Krishna, you can always find a form to dedicate your actions to.
 - Stanza 5 : Give an example for renouncing the fruits of actions: The open source projects where developers give away their code without any monetary gains.
 Some of them do it anonymously even giving up recognition - the ultimate sacrifice for greater good.

 # Episode closure